annargrs/ldt/README.rst

 -----------------------------------------

 The main function of LDT is automatic detection of linguistic relations that *could* possibly hold in a pair of words.
-This can now be achieved as
+This super-complicated procedure can now be performed in one click:
-follows:

 >>> relation_analyzer = ldt.relations.RelationsInPair()
 >>> relation_analyzer.analyze("black", "white")